-Becoming a Certified Public Accountant (CPA) in the State of Florida is simplified with our step-by-step guide to help candidates by covering general and specific college education, sitting for and how to pass the CPA test, work experience, licensure, and continuing education and learning.
+Becoming a Certified Public Accountant (CPA) in the State of Florida is simplified with our step-by-step guide.
+This guide covers general and specific college education, how to become a CPA and how to pass the CPA exam, work experience, licensure, and continuing education and learning.
+Becoming a CPA is a challenging but rewarding process.

 Enroll in an accredited university

 The Florida Board of Accountancy has a requirement that your higher education accounting degree come from a school that is accredited by one of a group of select organizations.
+To qualify for the CPA exam and become a certified public accountant, you must obtain a bachelor's degree in Accounting and complete 120 credit hours.
 There are a number of approved programs in the state.
 Don't miss out on the career you want; confirm the institute you’re attending, or plan to attend, is accredited by the Southern Association of Colleges and Schools.
-If you are taking courses online from a program in another state, you'll need to be sure they are accredited by their regional association.one of the following:
+If you are taking courses online from a program in another state, you'll need to be sure they are accredited by their regional associationone of the following:

 Additional academic accounting programs approved by international educational bodies in Canada, Mexico, Ireland, and Australia are also acceptable.
 You can check for find policy info or get questions answered on specific programs on the Florida Board of Accountancy site.